Food Systems

 Is factory farming a defensible practice?

-- Around 30 percent of broiler hens are unable to walk properly due to genetic manipulation.
+• Around 30% of broiler hens are unable to walk properly due to genetic manipulation.

-- Five-to-ten percent of hens die during “forced moultings,” where layer hens are starved of food and water to force them to continue laying eggs.
+• Five‑to‑ten percent of hens die during “forced moultings,” where layer hens are deprived of food and water to induce further laying cycles.

 Laws to protect factory-farmed animals